 - Seven metal stones (it is ideal to attract abundance, money and prosperity)

 Do it with your own hands, and then sprinkle it with cinnamon.

 Now light the candle with a wooden match, and in front, you place the stone that you will use as an amulet later.

 It is time to recite the following sentence:

 “Glorious Santa Muerte, love of my heart, do not forsake me in this moment in which I most need protection and your blessing.

-You who are always hovering around the world, you who are the guide.
+You who are always hovering around the world are the guide.

 You are the one who will help us to cross the wonderful world.

 Thanks, I give you for bringing what I need most at this time”

 You only need to light a red candle of Santa Muerte and pray for three days in a row.